search

 Building Confidence in Kids with Special Needs

-Building confidence in a child with special needs can be a challenge for both child and parents.
+Building confidence in kids with special needs can be a challenge for both child and parents.
 Laurie Wallin gives some practical advice in this post about a recent confidence building adventure with her daughter.

 by Laurie Wallin